MetroMoves: History

 Proponents of MetroMoves argued that the new system would create 36,000 new jobs, spark new development, connect 300,000 existing jobs that do not have transit, save the TriState $85.1 million in gas and other auto-related costs, and eliminate much of the need for bus passengers to go into downtown to transfer lines.
 The new transit plan was backed by Procter & Gamble, Fifth Third Bank, the Sierra Club, and the League of Women Voters.

 A few weeks before Election Day $331,000 was raised to help promote MetroMoves, while ALERT raised less than $6,000.
 During this time both sides participated in numerous public debates, where both reiterated the same arguments and accused each other of distorting the same set of facts to their advantage.
 Additionally, citizens were reminded that Paul Brown Stadium opened $52 million over budget in 2000, which was also funded by a half-cent tax levy.

 On November 5, 2002 the tax levy, known as "Issue 7," was rejected by 68.4 percent of Hamilton County residents.
 MetroMoves received the most support in Clifton and Avondale, but received the strongest opposition in suburbs such as Indian Hill, Madeira, and Wyoming.
 Because of the way federal funding for public transit works this meant the plan could not be reconsidered for at least another five years.
 There was a chance the project could bypass this by putting MetroMoves back on the ballot in the spring, but the CEO of Metro said, "there is nothing that leads me to believe today that things will change significantly in the public's mind over the next four to five months."

 In 2003 the Ohio Elections Commission found ALERT guilty of using a false statement in an anti-MetroMoves television ad that ran during the 2002 fall campaign.
 The ad stated that the Federal Transit Administration (FTA) rated the MetroMoves plan as one of the worst in the country, but the FTA said it does not rate transit plans against one another.
 Regardless, later that year Stephan Louis, the leader of ALERT, was chosen as a member of SORTA's board.

 In 2008 interest was renewed in MetroMoves due to a 4% system-wide increase in Cincinnati bus ridership when compared to 2007.
 The bus ridership increased as high as 24% and 17% on some routes from April 2007 to April 2008.
-As of July, 2008 there are no plans to put either MetroMoves or a new transit plan on the ballot, though support is reportedly growing.
-When SORTA's light rail plan failed in 2002 gas prices were at $1.42 a gallon, and support from public leaders is expected to be much better.
+As of July 2008 there were no plans to put either MetroMoves or a new transit plan on the ballot, though support is reportedly growing.
+When SORTA's light rail plan failed in 2002, gas prices were at $1.42 a gallon and support from public leaders was expected to be much better.